 We realize that not all evolutionists hold to the precepts of The Evolutionist Society and their viewpoints regarding the establishment of a secular religion.
 However, if a scientific evaluation of the evidence supporting creation is excluded from consideration in the public schools on the basis that it favors a particular religious view, then evolution should also be excluded, since it definitely favors this religious view.
 If the public schools are to be truly neutral in regard to the establishment of one religion over another, evolution should not be taught as the only alternative.

-This was published as an article in the Sept/Oct 1985 Think and Believe.
+Originally published in the Sept/Oct 1985 issue of Think and Believe.

 Please call our office or email us at firstname.lastname@example.org for additional resources on these subjects.